UniversitaDellaCalabria/Portale-PoC/README.md

 [WiP]

-A configurable object that would be rendered in a specified setion of the page (as defined in template).
+A configurable object that would be rendered in a specified section of the page (as defined in its base template).
-It can take a long Text as argument, a json objects or whatever, it dependes by Block Type.
+It can take a long Text as content, a json objects or whatever, it dependes by Block Type.
 Examples:

 - A pure HTML renderer
 - A Specialized Block element that take a json object in its object constructor

-These are some HTML block.
+The following descriptions covers some HTML blocks.
 As we can see the HTML blocks in uniCMS has the full support of Django templatetags and template context.